Hong Kong checks quarantined ship for virus as medical workers escalate strikes

 “The HAEA expresses the highest level of doubt on whether Hong Kong has the ability to care for such a large number of people under mandatory quarantine when we are already dealing with severe shortage of resources and the depletion of surgical masks in our community.”

-Separately, panicked residents, reacting to online rumors about basic supplies being curtailed, hit supermarkets in droves to buy toilet rolls and hygiene products overnight.
+Separately, panicked residents, reacting to online rumours about basic supplies being curtailed, hit supermarkets in droves to buy toilet rolls and hygiene products overnight.
 Fears over the virus have seen shelves cleared of basic essentials for much of the past week.

-Additional reporting by Jessie Pang Writing by Farah Master; Editing by Lincoln Feast.
+(Additional reporting by Jessie Pang Writing by Farah Master; Editing by Lincoln Feast.)